Phoenix Car Accident Attorney

 You may receive a call from the other driver’s insurance company after your accident.
 The adjuster might ask you for a recorded statement or even make an offer to settle.
 These calls can occur within days or even hours of your accident.
 It is best not to give a recorded statement, especially while you are emotionally vulnerable.
 You also do not want to accept any settlement offers without discussing them first with your attorney.

 You should decline to speak with the adjuster.
-Instead, you can refer the adjuster to your lawyer.
+Instead, you can refer the adjuster to your Phoenix car accident lawyer.

 What Happens When the At-Fault Driver Doesn’t Have Enough Insurance?

 Arizona law requires all drivers to have minimum liability insurance, no matter what types of vehicles they have.
 Even so, many drivers do not have the right amount of insurance coverage.
 You can then file an uninsured motorist or underinsured motorist claim.
-An attorney can help you determine your best course of action.
+A car accident attorney can help you determine your best course of action.

 What are the Statistics?

 In 2017, there were more than 127,000 vehicle collisions in Arizona; 919 individuals died because of those crashes in the same year, making Arizona one of the highest states in terms of automobile fatalities.
 The total annual number of accidents has been steadily increasing since 2012.

 Why Do Car Accidents Happen?